 The rest of the pips were all made using 1.5 inch outer forms.

-Have fun picking out just the right fabrics to make them!
+Have fun picking out just the right fabrics to make Christmas Pips to hang on your tree!

 The only difference when making them as opposed to making the Thimble Pips is that you want to make sure that if you’re fussy cutting a novelty fabric, position the print vertically on the pip rather than horizontally.